 These are not simply business decisions.
 Responsible policies should address the interwoven, system-wide impacts of oil sands development, from mines and refineries, to pipelines, rail and tanker traffic, to impacts on economies and the global climate system.
 Current laws, regulations, and policies are not designed to assess cumulative impacts (Johnson and Miyanishi 2008, Office of the Auditor General of Canada 2011).†† When oil sands development is viewed as an integrated whole, the costs and benefits of individual decisions can be evaluated responsibly (Chan et al. 2014).

 The challenge with assessing climate change and any given human action in relation to it, is that causation is difficult to assess, it is a challenge that is outside the perception of most of us living our lives.
 This reality is exacerbated by the rhetoric that is present on both sides of the debate.
-It is clear that we need to understand the affects of a given industry in a holistic way, and that externalities be measured and monitored.
+It is clear that we need to understand the effects of a given industry in a holistic way, and that externalities be measured and monitored.
 We see a global increase in temperature, we see that this will effect environmental changes – the complex of causal agents is obscured by the number and the causal agents’ global nature.
 The earth has been warmer than it is now in the past – they farmed in Greenland in around 1000, temperatures were at about that same point in 2006.
-This fact in no way negates the fact that fossil fuels represent the biggest anthropological influence on the environment and that measures need to be taken to transition away, what is unclear however, is the degree to which human action is changing climate.
-There is room for discussion, for interpretation of events, when you approach the “climate change community” on the subject, you’re labeled a “denier”.
+This fact in no way negates the fact that fossil fuels represent the biggest anthropological influence on the environment and that measures need to be taken to transition away, what is unclear, however, is the degree to which human activity is changing the climate.
+There is room for discussion, for interpretation of events, when you approach the “climate change community” on the subject, you’re labelled a “denier”.
 It is this degree of “religiosity” that confounds rational assessment at any level in the process of managing the challenge.
-The facts are rarely assessed rationally, but rather used to support one side or the other.
-The fervor by which oilsands are attacked is unfounded – in the context of the overall world industry – singling out the Canadian oilsands is unfair at the least, and irresponsible at worst.
+The facts are rarely assessed rationally but rather used to support one side or the other.
+The fervour by which oilsands are attacked is unfounded – in the context of the overall world industry – singling out the Canadian oilsands is unfair at the least, and irresponsible at worst.
 Please do a dependent origination analysis on Canadian oilsands oil, but do it also on all other sources of oil AND factor in social costs of oil production in other jurisdictions.
-When I’ve done that process to the best of my capacity, I’ve drawn the conclusion, that when the entire complex of outcomes is considered - net environmental affect, net social benefit, geo-political consequences – the Canadian oilsands are a good and responsible producer.
+When I’ve done that process to the best of my capacity, I’ve drawn the conclusion, that when the entire complex of outcomes is considered - net environmental effect, net social benefit, geopolitical consequences – the Canadian oilsands are a good and responsible producer.

 Reason 10.
 A majority of North Americans want their leaders to address climate change, and they are willing to pay more for energy to help make that happen.